marifdemirtas/pfp-ebooks/_sources/codewriting-1.rst

    :highlight-color: #ffe53e
    :highlight-on-load:

-   🔎 First, check the first two questions on your worksheet.
+   🔎 First, complete the next question (Q3) on your worksheet.
    Then, click on the arrow on the bottom right to continue.